How To Create A Cannabis Business Plan?

 The costs of your employees, the use of funds you’re requesting, and your entire current financial situation, including how much you have in the bank, what you’re owed, and what you owe, are also crucial.

-Essentially, you need to lay your finances out bare to show potential investors what you’re capable of and how your business can succeed.
+You must lay your finances bare to show potential investors how your business can succeed.